Tools for Organismal Research

 Physiology: chemically defended, Müllarian mimic

-Publication: in concert with the evolution of monogamy study
+Publication: in progress - coming in concert with the evolution of monogamy study

 Behavior: male parental care, aggressive tadpoles